AnushaSN/Platform-Engineer-Fourthline-task/README.md

 For more detailed documents on worklog, steps followed,assignment details, improvement points, setup details etc refer the folder named 'docs'

+NOTE: Once done working on the below, use 'terraform destroy' , to delete all the infrastructure setup using the below steps.

 Requirements: